Gaitxh/JNE/README.md

 #### IV-Sample Selectivity of BOLD Response Nonlinearity
 ![Figure6](https://github.com/user-attachments/assets/7465b950-b75b-4263-b716-cd0ebb80bc27)

-#### If you have any other requirements, please contact gaitxh@foxmail.com and we will do our best to meet them. please
+#### If you have any other requirements, please contact gaitxh@foxmail.com and we will do our best to meet them.